 Phillips Agri Services

 Phillips Agri Services have your bird feeding needs covered with a wide array of seed, suet and nectar feeds as well as many beautiful feeder options available!
 And a portion of all wild bird seed and feeder sales, year round, is donated to Island Nature Trust.
-Since the partnership was established in 2007, Phillips Agri Services has donated more than $50,000 to help our conservation initiatives!
+Since the partnership was established in 2007, Phillips Agri Services has donated nearly $100,000 to help our conservation initiatives!
 Please support this local business that is giving back in such a tremendous way!